-There are multiple project locations in Bangladesh, including Birishiri, Rangrapara, Chitolmari, Batiaghata, Parbotipur and Edilpur.
+There are multiple project locations in Bangladesh, including Rampal and Parbotipur.
 VSO’s placements in Bangladesh see volunteers live with host families, usually with one other volunteer.

 As with other placements, volunteers will be expected to eat like a local.
 Due to the coastal nature of Bangladesh’s geography, fish makes up a big part of their diet, accompanying rice, meat, lentils and vegetables.
 Dishes range from sweet and mild to hot and spicy.

-And outside of ICS, volunteers make a difference in their own ways.
-From working with local church youth groups to maintaining vegetable gardens, creating youth clubs and carrying out assessments to see what communities need, as an ICS volunteer you’ll be busy.
+Outside of ICS, volunteers make a difference in their own ways.
+From working with local church youth groups to maintaining vegetable gardens, creating youth clubs and carrying out assessments to see what communities need, as a VSO volunteer you’ll be busy.